The relation between Block shear and coped beams.

 From the AISC commentary, these are the cases for the UBS value =1.

-The second sketch is for the hanger connected to the gusset plate and here there is a diagonal member in a truss, the member is under tension force, so one face has shear stress and the other faces which have shear stress, and other faces which have Tension stress.
+The second sketch is for the hanger connected to the gusset plate and here there is a diagonal member in a truss, the member is under tension force, so one face has shear stress and the other faces have shear stress, and other faces have Tension stress.

 The other section is for the same connection, inclined member to a gusset plate, but welded.

-The last case is the coped beam which is welded, this sketch is for single-Row beam end conditions, and this sketch is for angle ends, under tension .here we have a gusset plate.
+The last case is the coped beam, which is welded.
+This sketch is for single-row beam end conditions, and this sketch is for angle ends under tension.
+Here, we have a gusset plate.

 Cases where UBS=0.50